Adversarial Attack on Attackers: Post-Process to Mitigate Black-Box Score-Based Query Attacks: Introduction

 Since SQAs are black-box attacks that find the adversarial direction to update AEs by observing the loss change indicated by DNN's output scores, we can perturb such scores directly to fool attackers into incorrect attack tracks.
-Following this idea, we propose the adversarial attack on attackers (AAA), which reverses the loss trend so that attackers, trying to greedily update AEs following the original trend, are led to the non-adversarial path farther away from the decision boundary as shown in Fig. \ref{fig:intro} (b).
-Specifically, AAA directly optimizes DNN's logits to control the output loss to approximate the reversed curve, which is orange in Fig. \ref{fig:intro} (b), where one could see that attackers that are threatening to the undefended model (going adversarial by reducing loss) would be attacked to help the defended DNN predict (going non-adversarial by reducing loss).
+Following this idea, we propose the adversarial attack on attackers (AAA), which manipulates the loss trend so that attackers, trying to greedily update AEs following the original trend, are led to an incorrect path.
+Specifically, AAA directly optimizes DNN's logits to control the output loss to approximate certain designed curves so that attackers, seeing our confounding outputs, would be attacked to lose their direction.
+In Fig. \ref{fig:intro} (b), we give two representative designs of the loss curve to achieve the above goal.
+One is to increase loss mostly and decrease it dramatically and shortly along the correct attack direction, and another is to oscillate the curve around the original blue line.
 Now that a post-processing module is adopted here, we could simultaneously use it to calibrate the model as commonly proposed \cite{guo2017calibration, qin2021improving}.
 Thus, a simple plug-in post-module is all you need to both fool attackers and offer users accurate confidence.

 By post-processing, AAA not only lowers the calibration error without hurting accuracy in all cases, but also efficiently prevents SQAs, \emph{e.g.}, helping a WideResNet-28 \cite{ZagoruykoK16} on CIFAR-10 \cite{krizhevsky2009learning} secure $80.59\%$ accuracy under Square attack \cite{andriushchenko2020square} ($2500$ queries), while the best prior defense (\emph{i.e.}, adversarial training \cite{dai2021parameterizing}) only attains $67.44\%$.
-Because AAA attacks the general greedy update of SQAs, such advantages of AAA over 8 baseline defenses can be consistently observed on 8 CIFAR-10/ImageNet models under 6 SQAs, using different attack targets, norms, bounds, and losses, verifying AAA a user-friendly, effective, and generalizable defense.
+Even if attackers try to guess defender's strategy (which requires heavy queries) and develop adaptive strategies, AAA could also confound both non-adaptive and adaptive attacks by the sine design.
+Because AAA attacks the general greedy update of SQAs, such advantages of AAA over 8 baseline defenses can be consistently observed on 8 CIFAR-10/ImageNet models under 6 SQAs, using different attack targets, bounds, norms, losses, and strategies, verifying AAA a user-friendly, effective, and generalizable defense.
+Our contributions are three-fold.